Licence Application Process

 - The Law Society of Singapore

-d) Proof of relevant work experience to be eligible for the grant or renewal of the licence.
+c) Proof of relevant work experience and curriculum vitae (excluding previous appointments and work experience in members’ voluntary winding up or schemes of arrangement) to be eligible for the grant or renewal of the licence.
 The supporting documents will include (but are not limited to):

-• Recent copies of orders of court, resolutions passed by members or creditors of the company evidencing applicant’s appointment and the capacity in which he is appointed.
+Recent copies of orders of court, resolutions passed by members and / or creditors of the company evidencing Applicant’s appointment and the capacity in which he was appointed.

 • Applicant’s job position;